reema0814/MLOpsTemplate/src/workshop/documents/part_2.md

 - Have Azure ML workspace setup with a Compute Cluster named ```cpu-cluster```

 ## Summary
-After successfully restructuring the jupyter notebook and run modules locally, your team wants to leverage Azure cloud to run the experiment at scale.
+After successfully restructuring the Jupyter Notebook and running modules locally, your team wants to leverage Azure Cloud to run the experiment at scale.
-They also want to take advantage of experiment tracking and model management capabilities in Azure ML to keep track of experiment.
+They also want to take advantage of experiment tracking and model management capabilities in Azure ML to keep track of experiments.
-Finally, the team wants to deploy the model as a rest endpoint for real time inferencing and experience the option of deploying it as batch inferencing.
+Finally, the team wants to deploy the model as a rest endpoint for real-time inferencing and experience the option of deploying it as batch inferencing.
 To accomplish these goals, you will perform the following:
 - Run feature_engineering module as a job in Azure AML
-- Run ml_training module as a job in Azure ML and observe the experiment metrics
+- Run the ml_training module as a job in Azure ML and observe the experiment metrics
 - Run evaluating module as a job in Azure ML and observe how the model can be registered to Azure ML model's repo
 - Run the three modules together as a pipeline
 - Deploy and test the produced ML model as an API using Azure Managed Online Endpoint